 Below Average: Student demonstrates minimal understanding of the essential concepts and processes embodied in the course content.
-Student demonstrates a basic lack of comprehension and development of understanding, reasoning, analytical and communication skills as they apply to specified learning tasks and class discussions.
+Students demonstrate a basic lack of comprehension and development of understanding, reasoning, analytical and communication skills as they apply to specific learning tasks and class discussions.
 Student ranks in the 60-69% range in tests, quizzes, performance assessments, projects and final examinations.